Choose Your Path

 We offer four different ways for programs to earn a Rating.
 There is no cost to apply.

 The Full-Rating Pathway is available to all licensed family child care and child care centers, including tribally licensed programs, that want to earn a One-, Two-, Three- or Four-Star Rating.
 Programs must be in good standing with state or county licensing, or with a tribal government to participate.
 Programs can sign up for Parent Aware up to six months before starting a Full-Rating Cohort.
 Cohorts are six months long and start on January 1 or July 1 each year.

 Programs can also choose to receive 20-60 hours of free Quality Coaching by participating in the Building Quality track for six to 12 months to learn and implement kindergarten readiness best practices before joining a Full-Rating Cohort.
-Parent Aware Grants are available to programs that participate in Building Quality and to programs that earn a One-, Two-, or Three-Star Rating.
+Parent Aware Grants are available to programs that participate in Building Quality and to programs that earn a Rating.

 The Accelerated Pathway is a streamlined process to earn a Four–Star Rating, and is available to licensed accredited child care centers, licensed accredited family child care programs, public school-based prekindergarten programs meeting School Readiness statute or voluntary prekindergarten statute and their partners, and license-exempt charter school early learning programs officially recognized by the Minnesota Department of Education (MDE).

 These programs already meet or exceed most of the best practices required for a Rating through national accreditation requirements, state law, or School Readiness requirements (Minnesota Statutes 124D.15), so they are able to move through the Rating process more quickly.